 A reasonably-sized index of the web contains many billions of documents and has a massive vocabulary.
 Search engines run roughly 105 queries per second over that collection.
 We need fine-tuned data structures and algorithms to provide search results in much less than a second per query.
-O(n) and even $O(\log n)$ algorithms are often not nearly fast enough.
+O(n) and even O(log n) algorithms are often not nearly fast enough.
 The solution to this challenge is to run an inverted index on a massive distributed system.

-Text search has unique needs compared to, e.g., database queries, and needs its own data structures' primarily, the inverted index.
-A: mention we deal with only inverted index
+Text search has unique needs compared to, e.g., database queries, and needs its own data structures' primarily, the inverted index and we'll be discussing primarily the inverted index.

-- Forward Index : A forward index is a map from documents to terms (and positions).
-These are used when you search within a document. - Inverted Index : An inverted index is a map from terms to documents (and positions).
+- · Forward Index : A forward index is a map from documents to terms (and positions).
+These are used when you search within a document. - · Inverted Index: An inverted index is a map from terms to documents (and positions).
 These are used when you want to find a term in any document.